The History Behind the 21-Gun Salute

 The practice of firing gun salutes has existed for centuries.
 Early warriors demonstrated their peaceful intentions by placing their weapons in a position that rendered them ineffective.
 This custom was universal, with the specific act varying with time and place, depending on the weapons being used.

-Use of Cannons in a Salute
+Use of Cannons

 The tradition of rendering a salute by cannon originated in the 14th century as firearms and cannons came into use.
 Since these early devices contained only one projectile, discharging them once rendered them ineffective.
 Originally warships fired seven-gun salutes; seven planets had been identified and the phases of the moon changed every seven days.